A beets plugin to copy/moves non-music extra files, attachments, and artifacts during the import process.

 The fields available include the standard metadata values of the imported item

-: the entire path of the new destination of the item/track (a useful shorthand for when the extra/artifact file will be moved allongside the item/track).- Note: Beets doesn't have a strict "album" path concept.
+$albumpath: the entire path of the new destination of the item/track (a useful shorthand for when the extra/artifact file will be moved alongside the item/track).- Note: Beets doesn't have a strict "album" path concept.
 All references are relative to Items (the actual media files).
 This is especially relevant for multi-disc files/albums, but usually isn't a problem.
-Check the section on multi-discs here for more details.
+Check the section on multi-discs for more details.

-: Represents any subdirectories under the base album path where an extra/artifact file resides.
+$subpath: Represents any subdirectories under the base album path where an extra/artifact file resides.
 For use when it is desirable to preserve the directory hierarchy in the albums.
 This respects the original capitalization of directory names.
-Defaults to an empty string when no subdirectories exist.- Example: If an extra file is located in a subdirectory named "Extras" under
+Defaults to an empty string when no subdirectories exist.- Example: If an extra file is located in a subdirectory named

 The full set of built in functions are also supported, with the exception of

-Important Note: if the rename is set and there are multiple files that qualify, only the first will be added to the library (new folder); other files that subsequently match will not be saved/renamed.
+[!IMPORTANT] If there are rename rules set that result with multiple files that will have the exact same filename, only the first file will be added to the library; other files that subsequently match will not be saved/renamed.
 To work around this,

-can be used to help with adding uniqueness to the name.
+$old_filenamecan be used in conjunction with other fields to help with adding uniqueness to each name.

 Subpath Renaming Example